mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

         Forwaring from 127.0.0.1:8080 -> 8080
         Forwarding from [::1]:8080 -> 8080

-      Then switch back to your original terminal and send a test request to the server:
+      Then, in the original terminal, send a test request to the server:

       .. code-block:: bash